snappyflow/opensearch-scaling-manager/docs/Guidelines.md

 ### Getting Help

 If you have any questions or need help with contributing to FOSS-HUB-website, please reach out to us through [opensource@maplelabs.com](mailto:opensource@maplelabs.com).
 We have also have a discord channel which you can use for any of your discussions.
 Link for the discord channel - https://discord.com/channels/1020294105802219530/1021734585098326066

-We appreciate your interest in contributing to FOSS-HUB-website and look forward to collaborating with you!